fbpx

 Check this FAQ to know more about readability.

-To give a straight quick answer: 10 hours for AIR³ 7.3.
+To give a straight quick answer: 10 hours for AIR³ 7.3 and 12 hours for AIR³ 7.35.
 But, read more details below to better understand the ins and outs.

 Well, the autonomy can be influenced by many parameters.
 This means the autonomy is not a fixed number of hours.